AnimikhGiri/DataNeuron_DataScience_Task/similarity_model/README.md

 - transformers
 pipeline_tag: sentence-similarity
 ---
-**⚠️ This model is deprecated.
-Please don't use it as it produces sentence embeddings of low quality.
-You can find recommended sentence embedding models here: [SBERT.net - Pretrained Models](https://www.sbert.net/docs/pretrained_models.html)**

 # sentence-transformers/bert-base-nli-mean-tokens

 This is a [sentence-transformers](https://www.SBERT.net) model: It maps sentences & paragraphs to a 768 dimensional dense vector space and can be used for tasks like clustering or semantic search.